jbiatek/BSGRulebook/rulebook.md

 - The 3 missiles firing is Disabled Weapons, which prevents the basestar from firing on Galactica.
 - The image of a basestar is Structural Damage, which adds 2 to the die roll for an attack against that basestar.

 If a game effect instructs you to "destroy a basestar", it is simply destroyed without drawing damage tokens.
-When a basestar with 2 damage tokens is damaged again, that basestar is simply destroyed without drawing another damage token.
+When a basestar with 2 damage is damaged again, that basestar is simply destroyed without drawing another damage token.

 The Ionian Nebula option includes 2 other types of damage: